Skip to main content

 How to Send documents via e-Boks without a CPR number

-You can send documents via e-Boks even if you do not have the recipient’s CPR number.
+You can send documents via e-Boks without a CPR number.

-Instead of CPR-based identification, e-Boks uses the recipient’s name and address to match the document to a digital inbox.
+Instead, delivery is based on the recipient’s name and address.
 The document is only delivered if a unique recipient can be identified.

 How delivery works

-4. If no unique match is found, the delivery fails
+• If no unique match is found, delivery fails

 This ensures that documents are only delivered when the recipient can be identified with sufficient certainty.